argent-smith/autotest-cucumber-notification/README.md

 ## Requirements

 1. Autotest (ZenTest) configured to run your Cucumber features
 2. libnotify -- This module only works on linux with the libnotify package right now.
-I'll work on adding support for other notification frameowrks in the future
+I'll work on adding support for other notification frameworks in the future

 ## Using the gem